CleasbyCode/jdvrif/README.md

 Video Demo 1: [***Mastodon***](https://youtu.be/S7O6-93vS_o)
 Video Demo 2: [***Reddit***](https://youtu.be/s_ejm3bd2Qg)

-This program can be used on Linux and Windows.

 Your data file is encrypted & inserted within multiple 65KB ICC Profile blocks in the JPG image file.

 ![ICC](https://github.com/CleasbyCode/jdvrif/blob/main/demo_image/icc_jdv.png)